Tuesday, May 17, 2022

 4. Allow 8-12 hours to dry.

-Tips to avoid repair
+Tips to Avoid Repair

 1. Use your boots!
 When you keep your Muck Boots exposed to the elements, you avoid dry rot.

 2. Rinse them off.
-Chemicals that are naturally present in manure and dog park waste can break down even the toughest materials over time, not to mention fertilizers, street chemicals and salts.
+Chemicals that are naturally present in manure and dog park waste can break down even the toughest materials over time, not to mention fertilizers, street chemicals, and salts.

 3. Remove the sock liner to allow the boots to fully dry inside.
 A PEET dryer also works wonders on those liners.